LencyP/LencyP/README.md

 # Hi, my name is Lenka :sparkles:

-One day I started to learn how to code out of curiosity and I would never expect that IT world would be my thing... and after few months, I've realized, that yes, for sure it's my thing and I really enjoy neverending process of learning.
+One day I started to learn how to code out of curiosity and I would never have expected that the IT world would be my thing... after a few months, I realized, that yes, it's my thing and I enjoy the neverending learning process.
-I am passionate about good UI/UX and responsive websites but also I like to have fun and just trying to build easy games or apps with APIs.
+I am passionate about good UI/UX, data analyses, and responsive websites but also I like to have fun and just try to build easy games or apps with APIs.

-Please check also my
+Please also check my
 - Portfolio- under reconstruction :hammer:
 - [CodePen](https://codepen.io/LenkaPuf)
 - [LinkedIn](https://www.linkedin.com/in/lenkafuksova82878/)